velmie/broker/natsjs/README.md

 )
 ```
 Please, see below some short explanation about options specified above:
 * `subscriber.SubscriptionFactory` - defines the logic for building subscriptions based on stream and subject names or any other user defined criteria.
 The goal of logic within function is to return `subscriber.Subscriptor` which is used to init subscription.
-If nothing is specified, `subscriber.DefaultSubscriptionFactory` is used (constructs pull consumers).
+If nothing is specified, `subscriber.DefaultSubscriptionFactory` is used (constructs queue push consumers).
 Package provides various of built-in subscriptions builders: `subscriber.PullSubscription()`, `subscriber.SyncQueueSubscription()`, `subscriber.AsyncQueueSubscription()`, `subscriber.SyncSubscription()`, `subscriber.AsyncSubscription()`;
 * `subscriber.ConsumerFactory` - defines the way consumers are created before subscribing.
 Again, it is recommended to define topology before communication and don't delegate this responsibility to client.
 If consumer with the same name is already present no action will be taken.
 Package doesn't have any default consumer factory, so if nothing is specified here, consumers will be created according to NATS Go client rules on subscription initialization.

 ## Publishing messages